 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, I receive a small commission at no extra cost to you.

-Top tip – I’d highly recommend buying a copy of the Milepost.
+Top tip – I’d highly recommend buying a copy of the Milepost when you visit Dawson City.
 It is a comprehensive guide to every major road and attraction in Yukon Territory- with this, you won’t miss anything on your adventures in and around Dawson City!

 Dawson City Highlights: what to do if short on time